willstocks/SCSS-Everywhere/README.md

 There are few tools out there to export SCSS AST Format.
 However, they need to get main scss file to built it.
 This was a show-stopper for me.
 See, I don't want to build whole package everytime.
 That's why I partially handle SCSS files one-by-one.
 But faster.
 Try yourself.

-If you find any other way of implementing this, don't stop. this is open sourced extension.
+If you find any other way of implementing this, don't stop, this is open sourced extension.
 Contribute.

 # Original Extension README